robertbaker13/phase-0-handbook/FAQ.md

 # Frequently Asked Questions
-If you want to add questions to this FAQ, <a href="http://talks.devbootcamp.com/editing-files-via-pull-request" target="_blank">create pull request</a> on this page by clicking "pull request" on the repository's main page.
-We will get notified of pull requests and will answer your questions.
+This will be updated as you ask questions on the google+ community.